unreal0901/libraryManagementSystem/README.md

 # Library management System

-This is library management system made in MERN stack.
+- This is library management system made in MERN stack.
-It's a basic library management system which is being developed , and is at early stage of development.
+- It's a basic library management system which is being developed , and is at early stage of development.
+- I have intgrated the googlePlay books api so that admins can directly enter the book from playBooks if available there.

 # Flow